markproy/bird-classification-workshop/docs/lab3-host-model.md

 In this section, you will use some images that your model has never seen before, and you will run tests against the inference endpoint you created earlier in this lab.

-You will be executing the following [test script](../labs/lab3/test_direct_sample.py).
-You will not be able to test against the endpoint until its status moves from `Creating` to `InService`.
+You will be executing the following [test script](../labs/lab3/test_direct_sample.py), once the status of the endpoint changes from `Creating` to `InService`.

-Once the endpoint is in service, return to the terminal window, navigate to the Lab 3 folder, and run the test using Python.
+Once the endpoint is in service, return to the terminal window, navigate to the Lab 3 folder, and run the test script using Python.
 Here are the commands you will execute from the terminal window:

 ```
 cd ~/SageMaker/bird-classification-workshop/labs/lab3